Andrea/andrea.github.io/_posts/2014-12-12-FSharp_and_games_in_celebration_times.markdown

 ---

 The title of this post was a bit obscure as I didn't really know what I was going to do for this entry on the [#FsAdvent Calendar](https://sergeytihon.wordpress.com/2014/11/24/f-advent-calendar-in-english-2014/)
-Make sure you check out the previous entries in the series.
+Make sure you check out the previous and future entries in the series.

 For today, I thought we would celebrate with sound, in the Key of F# :D